 On September 14, 2017, Ubuntu Biography Project honoree Antron-Reshaud Olukayode had an Instagram chat with the Project’s Mark Zustovich, expressing how grateful he was that the biographies and Stephen Maglott’s legacy would live on.
 The next day, we sent an email to Antron-Reshaud, providing instructions on how to update his bio, and with the note: “You don’t have to update now, since your birthday is in April, but this will give you a jump.”
 As it would turn out, we wouldn’t have that much time.
-Less than two months later, we lost Antron-Reshaud, who never had the opportunity to update his story for 2018 as he bravely battled cancer.
+Less than two months later, we lost Antron-Reshaud, who never had the opportunity to update his story for 2018.
 In his memory, we present his biography, with edits to reflect his passing.
 With the exception of a few factual events in the public domain, everything contained in this bio was submitted and approved by him.

 Antron-Reshaud Olukayode was born on April 26, 1984 (to November 12, 2017).
 He was an accomplished poet, author, HIV/AIDS activist, blogger, self-taught multidisciplinary artist, vocalist, music producer, creative director of BOS+AROS, and Buddhist practitioner.